A few weeks ago I took a trip to London. It was for a couple of purposes- to see doctors and to visit one of my best friends.

 In the event that you need to see a specialist that you are unable to see in the city that you are posted, you can be go on medivac to the regional city closest to your post.
 In our case, the medivac city is London.
 When on medivac, airfare and per diem are paid for, provided that there is urgent need to see a specialist in your regional medivac city.
 Since there was no urgency – I was just being proactive about establishing care and wanted to see doctors more frequently than the annual visit recommended by doctors back in the U.S. – I chose to self fund this trip.

-Since my friend lives in London, I was able to stay with her for free, and my flight was super cheap (about $100 USD).
+Since one of my best friends lives in London, I was able to stay with her for free, and my flight was super cheap (about $100 USD).
 The only real expenses were the out of pocket costs for doctor visits, one night at a hotel, and spending money for food and souvenirs.
-I planned to submit reimbursements for my medical costs through our health insurance plan, so I saved up for months to pay the medical costs up front.
+Our health insurance stipulates that we to submit reimbursements for my medical costs and pay most costs up front, so I saved up for months to do so.

 Most of the reputable doctors are based on or around Harley Street in London, so I chose some highly recommended places and made appointments all within a couple days of each other.
 The doctors I saw were top notch and I was impressed by private healthcare in London.
 I was able to get in for some additional recommended tests straight away.

 The only downfall for my trip was the timing.
 I decided to book the trip a few months ago, prior to knowing the start date of my job.
 My trip ended up being the week after I started my job, so I had to take time off without pay.
 Luckily my supervisor was completely fine with me taking time off work so soon after starting the job.